MohannadElemary2/rails-chatting-app-docker/README.md

 ## Introduction

-This is the dockerization of the microservices application [Here](https://github.com/MohannadElemary2/rails-chatting-app)
+This is the dockerization of the ruby on rails chat application [Here](https://github.com/MohannadElemary2/rails-chatting-app)

 ## Usage